- Be embraced by the genuine warmth and welcome of the Nepalese people and their culture and traditions

 Day 6: Trek Chhomrong to Tadapani (5-6 hour trek – 2540m)

 Today we descend further along a trail that showcases rich rhododendron forests, glorious, cascading mountain streams and other mystical vistas of nature.
 You may be lucky to spot a ‘langur’ (white monkey) along the way.
-After continuously climbing for 3 hours, we step on the territory of Tadapani at an altitude of 2540 meters.
+After continuously climbing for 3 hours, we step on the territory of Tadapani at an altitude of 2540m.
 Tadapani offers the most magnificent mountain views of the overpowering peaks of Annapurna South.

 Meals: B, L, D

 Day 7: Trek Tadapani to Ghorepani (6 hour trek – 2880m)